ALagoni97/blog-projects/graphql-backend-prisma/README.md

 ![GraphQL query overview](https://raw.githubusercontent.com/ALagoni97/blog-projects/main/graphql-backend-prisma/assets/graphql-3.png)

 It starts at the top-level query with fetching all the users.
 After that each user will fetch their posts and each post will fetch their comments.
+The above diagram shows how GraphQL will resolve the query and the next diagram will show how Prisma will batch these queries together -

+Prisma will batch each of the field resolvers if they share the where statement

 By writing the field resolvers with `findMany()` from Prisma it's clear to see the N plus 1 problem emerging.

 ```ts
 User: {